Colorado wildfires burn hundreds of homes, force evacuations

 The city of Louisville, which has a population of about 21,000, was ordered to evacuate after residents in Superior, which has 13,000 residents, were told to leave.
 The neighboring towns are roughly 20 miles (32 kilometers) northwest of Denver.

-The blaze was one of several that started in the area Thursday, at least some sparked by downed power lines, as winds gusted up to 105 mph (169 kph), according to the National Weather Service.
+Several blazes started in the area Thursday, at least some sparked by downed power lines.

-Videos taken by residents showed buildings on fire, though officials had yet to provide any information.
-They were scheduled to speak at a news briefing Thursday evening

 Six people who were injured in the fires were being treated at UCHealth Broomfield Hospital, spokesperson Kelli Christensen said.
 A nearby portion of U.S. Highway 36 also was shut down.